oceanumeric/oceanumeric.github.io/docs/_blog/cordis-dataset.md

 by matching firm names.
 Then the matched dataset will be linked to the OECD HAN datasets by matching company names again.

 The code in the following block gives the algorithm of doing this.
+There are some important facts about the dataset that one should be aware of:

+- sample size of H2020 for German firms is 7395 at project level
+- sample size of H2020 for German firms is 3339 at firm level (meaning one firm could have several projects going on)
+- the sample size of exact matching with Orbis dataset decreases to 1525 (27% - large firms, 73% - SME firms)
+- the sample size of exact matching with HAN_NAMES dataset decreases to 853 (283 of them are large firms)

+This means that we lost half of observations each time we linked datasets by matching names for those datasets.

 ```r
 # load packages